 Our current media environment drives polarization, misinformation and outrage.
 Rather than providing the education and insight that empowers people to understand the world and become capable of meaningful participation, the media has debased the capacity for generative civic engagement and participatory governance.
 For an open society, this trend is existential.

-To counter this trend, Helena has become a founding partner of The Consilience Project, a non-profit organization aimed at restoring the integrity of the epistemic commons.
+To counter this trend, Helena is partnering with The Consilience Project, a non-profit organization aimed at restoring the integrity of the epistemic commons and catalyzing a new cultural enlightenment.
 The project seeks to reboot the integrity of open society by advancing collective intelligence.

 The movement-catalyzing arm seeks to curate important projects within relevant disciplines such as public education, media literacy, journalism and social media.
 It reframes these projects as a nascent movement towards better sensemaking and healthier public culture.
 This arm intends to host innovation prizes to address unsolved issues and create forums to deepen important conversations through good-faith dialogue.

 The Consilience Project is a non-profit that commits to being funded solely through donations.
 Nothing will ever be behind a paywall and there will be no ads.
 Data will not be collected and sold.
 As the project is set to complete after five years, it is clear that it is not seeking a position in the power landscape.